-- University of Applied Sciences Northwestern Switzerland (FHNW), School of Applied Psychology, Institute Human in complex Systems (MikS)
+- University of Applied Sciences and Arts Northwestern Switzerland (FHNW), School of Applied Psychology, Institute Human in complex Systems (MikS)

 - University of Zurich, Visual Cognition Research Group (VICOREG)

 - Applied Psychological Science Solutions (APSS)

 CASRA’s interdisciplinary effort and success is documented in many publications, funded projects, international collaborations and software products that have been installed in more than 30 countries at over 600 airports worldwide.